flows-network/github-pr-summary/README.md

 You will also need to sign into [flows.network](https://flows.network/) from your GitHub account.
 It is free.

-## Deploy the PR review bot onto your GitHub repos
+## Deploy the PR review 🤖 onto your GitHub repos

-The bot is designed to run on [flows.network](https://flows.network/), a serverless platform for SaaS and AI automation.
+The 🤖 is designed to run on [flows.network](https://flows.network/), a serverless platform for SaaS and AI automation.

 ### 1 Fork this repo